 Chocolate Chunk Cookie Dough Truffles

 These football chocolate chunk cookie dough truffles are easy, delicious, and perfect for the Big Game!
 This post is brought to you in partnership with Krusteaz, for whom I am proud to be a brand ambassador.
 As always, all opinions are 100% mine.

 Hi friends!
 How are you guys?
 If you were in the path of the storm this past few days, I hope you are safe and warm now.
-The big blizzard missed us here in Upstate NY but it was freezing so we’ve had a quiet weekend relaxing indoors and making soup to stay warm.
+The big blizzard missed us here in Upstate NY, but it was freezing, so we’ve had a quiet weekend relaxing indoors and making soup to stay warm.

 I used my favorite chocolate chip cookie mix from Krusteaz to make the cookie dough here.
 Leaving out the egg in the instructions kept these safe to eat raw.
 That just makes it easy for me to eat more without the guilt.